Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 multi tenant -- isolation
 MVC (Model View Controller)
 namespace
-naming https://ntietz.com/blog/when-to-use-cute-names-or-descriptive-names/
-no silver bullet in engineering = we cannot expect ever to see two-fold gains every two years https://en.wikipedia.org/wiki/No_Silver_Bullet node.js -- principles https://www.platformatichq.com/node-principles
+naming -- must leave no room for interpretation naming -- must not overload pre-existing, well known meanings naming -- must use American English naming -- should be chosen based on essential function, rather than UI presentation or internal-only conventions naming -- should be consistent naming -- should be precise naming -- should be purposeful naming -- should be short and simple naming https://ntietz.com/blog/when-to-use-cute-names-or-descriptive-names/ no silver bullet in engineering = we cannot expect ever to see two-fold gains every two years https://en.wikipedia.org/wiki/No_Silver_Bullet node.js -- principles https://www.platformatichq.com/node-principles